eniklas/gamatrix/README.md

 #### Allowed CIDRs

-You can add CIDRs to `allowed_cidrs` in the config file.
+You can add CIDRs to `allowed_cidrs` in the config file, as shown in the [sample config](config-sample.yaml).
 If this is used, any IP not in those CIDR blocks will get a 401 Unauthorized.
 If this is not defined or is empty, all IPs are allowed.

 #### iptables